-Alphabet third-quarter profit misses estimates
+Alphabet misses profit estimates as Google bets big on newer businesses

 Shares of Google closed 1.95% higher in regular trade on Monday.
 The shares earlier had risen about 2% after Reuters, citing sources, reported Google had made an offer to acquire U.S. wearable device maker Fitbit Inc (FIT.N).

-Reporting by Munsif Vengattil in Bengaluru and Paresh Dave in San Francisco; Editing by Leslie Adler
+Reporting by Munsif Vengattil in Bengaluru and Paresh Dave in San Diego; Editing by Leslie Adler